-Just In: Governor Abiodun suspends Abidemi Rufai
+I can’t be held responsible for Abidemi Rufai’s action – Abiodun

-Governor Dapo Abiodun of Ogun State has suspended his Senior Special Assistant (SSA) on Special Duties, Abidemi Rufai, following his arrest in New York.
+Governor Dapo Abiodun of Ogun State said he cannot be held responsible for the action of his Senior Special Assistant (SSA) on Special Duties, Abidemi Rufai.

+Abiodun stated this on Tuesday following the arrest of Abidemi Rufai in New York.

 Rufai was arrested by the Federal Bureau of Investigation (FBI) over an alleged $350,000 fraud.